-Soothing Grounding
+Soothing grounding

-- 1. Say kind statements to yourself, e.g you will get through this etc. - 2.
-Picture people you care about, look at photos of them. - 3.
-Think of a safe place, it could be real or imagined, for example the beach, mountains etc. - 4.
-Say coping statement such as I can handle this, I have done it before etc. - 5.
-Plan a safe treat such as a nice dinner, bubble bath etc. - 6.
-Think of things you are looking forward to, like seeing a close friend.
+- Say kind statements to yourself, e.g. 'you will get through this' - Picture people you care about, look at photos of them - Think of a safe place, it could be real or imagined, for example the beach, mountains - Say coping statements such as 'I can handle this', 'I have done it before' - Plan a safe treat such as a nice dinner, bubble bath - Think of things you are looking forward to, like seeing a close friend.

-What if grounding doesn't work
+What if grounding doesn't work?

-People who have used grounding say it does work but requires practise to make it as effective as possible.
-The more you practise it the better it will work, so try to do some every day, it will become automatic after a while.
+The more you practise it the better it will work, so try to do some every day.
+It will become automatic after a while.

 You don't have to use the methods listed above, you could think up your own method, you may find that it works better for you.

-Try to start grounding as early as possible in a negative mood cycle, for example just after a flash back, don't leave it until later.
-You could create a recording of a grounding message that you can play whenever you need it, if you don't want to use your own voice you could ask someone close to you to help.
+Try to start grounding as early as possible in a negative mood cycle, for example just after a flashback, don't leave it until later.

 You can also teach family and friends about grounding so they can help if you become overwhelmed.
 Notice which method works best for you, you can use the mood rating scale for this, and lastly, don't give up!